qent/explorer/README.md

     --token <API_TOKEN> \
     --api-url https://example.com/v1
 ```

+Run this command from the repository root.
+The script adjusts ``sys.path`` so
+the local ``explorer`` sources are used without installation.

 The script runs the scenario against the currently connected emulator or device
 and writes the formatted results to `explore_result.json` in the working